 Related information: Alternative Route to Teaching Block Grants

 Alternative routes are designed for career changers and for individuals already working in the school system who want to transition to full-time teaching.
-Compared to traditional educator preparation programs, alternative routes tend to be shorter, more convenient, more affordable, and more practically oriented.
+Compared to traditional educator preparation programs, alternative routes to a teaching certificate in Washington tend to be shorter, more convenient, more affordable, and more practically oriented.
 Enrollment in an alternative route program is through an alternative route provider.
 Please see the list of providers below and contact a provider for more information.

 Washington State has four alternative routes that cater to specific populations: